vaginessa/dns-wiki/Advertisements-blocking.md

 * If you really entirely block everything AND want fine control per-site ads just start with AdAway and NoScript (for JavaScript, XSS,[..]) + uBlock or uMatrix which also makes it quite easy for you to work with black-/whitelists that are useful if we want like to support our favorite website like e.g. GitHub.com (www.GitHub.com).

-Does I need Ghostery / Disconnect.me if I use an Ads blocker - or can I combine them?
+Do I need Ghostery / Disconnect.me if I use an Ads blocker - or can I combine them?
 ---------

 Some say this and some say this but the truth somehow lies in the middle and is depending what background knowledge you might have.